 Landscape Architect Certificate, Diploma and Certification Programs

-A graduate certificate program in landscape architecture introduces graduate students to the theories and techniques of designing landscapes.
-Certificate programs are usually offered as an additional credential or level of education for individuals who have already earned a master's degree in architecture, landscape architecture, historic preservation, building science or urban studies.
-Many programs can be completed in a semester.
+Although diplomas in landscape architecture are not available, individuals may enroll in graduate certificate programs.
+These one-semester certificate programs are offered as an additional credential for those who have already earned a master's degree in architecture, landscape architecture, historic preservation, building science or urban studies.

-Students learn about the elements of design and construction that go into creating a recreational outdoor area.
+The graduate certificate program in landscape architecture provides graduate students an introduction to designing landscapes.
+Students learn how to create a recreational outdoor area.
 They study which plant materials are most suitable to urban environments, which transportation systems are best used in rural areas and how to build landscapes around human settlements.
 Most certificate programs in landscape architecture are taught in the classroom, but they often include fieldwork in either rural or urban outdoor settings.

 - Plant ecology